-While the Company's primary activities currently involve conducting research, the Company's objective is to enter into a joint development with an OEM or a major supplier, the terms and conditions of which would be set out in a joint development agreement.
-While the Company has not at this time entered into any such agreement, it is the Company's ultimate goal over the next 6-12 months to secure such a relationship and the Company hopes that entering into such an arrangement will help with attracting future funding in the form of grant money.
+While the Company's primary activities currently involve conducting research, the Company's near term objective is to enter into a joint development with an OEM or a major supplier, the terms and conditions of which would be set out in a joint development agreement.
 If the Company is able to enter into such an arrangement, it anticipates that commercialization of its technology would follow.